-- Visitors will be asked to confirm that he/she/they do not have any of the symptoms listed on the symptoms checklist. - Visitors will be asked to confirm that he/she/they have not had close contact (within 6 feet for at least 15 minutes over a 24-hour period) with a person known to be infected with COVID-19 within the last 14 days.
+Visitors will be asked to confirm that he/she/they do not have any of the symptoms listed on the symptoms checklist.

+Visitors will be asked to confirm that he/she/they have not had close contact (within 6 feet for at least 15 minutes over a 24-hour period) with a person known to be infected with COVID-19 within the last 14 days.

-Isolation, Exclusion and Return to School
+Isolation, Exclusion and Return to School (Board Policy 9:40)

-The phrase "COVID-19 symptoms" in this protocol refers to the new onset of one or more of the following symptoms that is not attributed to allergies or a pre-existing condition: fever of at least 100.4 degrees, new cough, shortness of breath or difficulty breathing, fatigue from unknown cause, muscle or body aches, new onset of moderate to severe headache, sore throat, new loss of taste or smell, vomiting, diarrhea.
+The phrase "COVID-19 symptoms" in this protocol refers to the new onset of one or more of the following symptoms that is not attributed to allergies or a pre-existing condition: fever of at least 100.4 degrees, new cough, shortness of breath, fatigue from an unknown cause, muscle or body aches from an unknown cause, new onset of moderate to severe headache, sore throat, new loss of taste or smell, vomiting, diarrhea.
 Because these are symptoms of many other conditions, it should be considered whether a symptom is new or if it is part of an existing condition.

-According to the IDPH, a "close contact" is an individual not fully vaccinated against COVID-19 who was within six feet of an infected person for a cumulative total of fifteen minutes or more over a 24-hour period (regardless of whether the individuals were wearing masks) starting from 2 days before symptom onset or a positive test if asymptomatic.
-For students in the classroom setting, contacts who were within 3 to 6 feet of an infected student do not require quarantine as long as both the case and contact were consistently masked.
-If they were not consistently masked, then close contacts are classroom students who were within 6 feet of the infected student for a cumulative total of 15 minutes or more over a 24-hour period.
+According to the IDPH, a "close contact" is an individual not up to date with COVID-19 vaccination or who has not completed the primary series of COVID-19 vaccine of age 5-17 and who was within six feet of an infected person (confirmed or probable case) for a cumulative total of fifteen minutes or more over a 24-hour period (regardless of whether the individuals were wearing masks) starting from 2 days before symptom onset or a positive test if asymptomatic.
+For students in the classroom setting, contacts who were within 3 to 6 feet of an infected (confirmed or probable) student do not require guarantine if both the case and contact were consistently masked.
+If they were not consistently masked, then close contacts are classroom students who were within six feet of the infected (confirmed or probable) student for a cumulative total of 15 minutes or more over a 24-hour period.
+For individuals on school transportation, an individual within 3 to 6 feet of an infected (confirmed or probable) case do not require guarantine if both the case and the exposed individual were consistently and correctly masked and windows were opened (front, middle, and back, or overhead) to allow for good ventilation or HEPA filters were in use during transit.
 In general, individuals who are solely exposed to a confirmed case while outdoors will not be considered close contacts.
-Fully vaccinated individuals who remain asymptomatic and those with documented COVID-19 infection within the past 90 days are excluded from quarantine.
+Individuals ages 18 years or older who are "up to date" with COVID-19 vaccination (i.e. received all recommended doses in their primary series of COVID-19 vaccine and a booster dose when eligible) and students ages 5-17 who have completed the primary series of a COVID-19 vaccine who remain asymptomatic and those with documented COVID-19 infection within the past 90 days are excluded from quarantine.

-Report of COVID-19 Symptoms Before or After School Exclusion If a parent/guardian (on behalf of a student) or staff member reports experiencing symptoms of COVID-19 before or after school or during the screening process, they should not be permitted to enter or remain in the school building and should be directed to contact a healthcare provider.
-Household members of the symptomatic student or staff member should also not be permitted to enter or remain in the school building and should remain out of the school building until an alternative diagnosis is made or negative test result received for the symptomatic student or staff member as set forth below.
+Report of COVID-19 Symptoms Before or After School Exclusion

+If a parent/guardian (on behalf of a student) or staff member reports experiencing symptoms of COVID-19 before or after school or during a screening process, they should not enter the school building and should contact a healthcare provider.
+Pending test results, household members of the symptomatic student or staff member can remain in school with consistent use of well-fitting masks both indoors and outdoors.

-Return to School A symptomatic student or staff member cannot return to school until:
+Return to School

+A symptomatic student or staff member (or household member) cannot return to school until: